 Get Social.
 The CDE has an active presence on Facebook, Twitter, Instagram, LinkedIn and other platforms.
 Please follow us on social media, share and like our posts, and encourage your networks to do the same.

 Subscribe to the CDE.
 The best way to stay up to date on CDE news, products and events is to subscribe to our e-alerts.
 Published periodically, they’re full of news and information designed to help you engage and help us shape positive attitudes about the employment of people with disabilities.

 Play and Distribute Our PSAs.
-The CDE’s flagship media products are our three television PSAs, and they can never be aired too often.
+The CDE’s flagship media products are our four television PSAs, and they can never be aired too often.
 So tell your local TV station managers that you and fellow viewers want them played on their networks.
 (We have a sample letter to help you do so.)
 The PSAs can also be embedded on websites and shared via social media, so please spread the word.
 It’s time to go viral!

 Download and Use CDE Resources.
 There’s much more to the CDE than our PSAs.
 Check out our PSA toolkits which feature free posters, web banners, print ads, ready-to-publish articles and discussion guides designed to help you lead discussions about our video PSAs.

 Engage in Our Dialogues.
 Changing negative attitudes about disability and employment means fostering important dialogues about workforce diversity and inclusion.
 In that spirit, the CDE engages in a number of interactive conversation-starters, from guest blogs to Twitter chats to photo-sharing campaigns.
 Subscribe to our newsletter to learn all about these opportunities to join the conversation.